Joint User Association and Resource Allocation for Adaptive Semantic Communication in 5G and Beyond Networks: System Model and Problem Formulation

-In current practice, semantic information extraction is usually performed by DNNs, which requires a large amount of computation.
-For energy efficiency considerations, we assume WDs adopt the Dynamic Voltage and Frequency Scaling (DVFS) technique \cite{weiser1996scheduling} to dynamically adjust the CPU frequency.
-For WD $n\in \mathcal{N}_a$, let $f_n$ be its CPU frequency and $c_n$ be its computation workload, then the computation time for semantic information extraction is
+In current practice, semantic information extraction is typically performed using DNNs, which entail substantial computational workloads.
+To improve energy efficiency, we assume that WDs employ the dynamic voltage and frequency scaling technique \cite{weiser1996scheduling}, which enables dynamic adjustment of CPU frequency based on processing demands.
+For WD $n\in \mathcal{N}_a$, let $f_n$ be its CPU frequency and $c_n$ be its computational workload, measured in CPU cycles.
+Then the computation time required for semantic information extraction can be expressed as:

-According to the results in \cite{chandrakasan1992low}, the energy consumption per CPU cycle is proportional to the square of the frequency, which can be expressed as $\gamma_n f^2_n$, where $\gamma_n$ is the energy-efficiency factor determined by the chip architecture.
-Hence, the energy consumption due to computation is
+As established in \cite{chandrakasan1992low}, the energy consumption per CPU cycle is proportional to the square of the frequency.
+Accordingly, the total energy consumption for computation is given by: